jeremiecoullon/BIP_LWR/README.md

 ## installation

 - `virtualenv venv; source venv/bin/activate`
+- `pip install clawpack` (for some reason this package sometimes needs to be installed separately)
 - `pip install -r requirements.txt`
 - `make` (for the fortran solvers)
 - `make test`